 Have enough prototyping materials available (candy is always a nice add).

 Please print the d.gift handout and modes/mindsets for each participant.
 You can find them in the sidebar above.

-Download and print The Playbook.
-This is your facilitator's guide to running the crash course.
+Download and print the Facilitator’s Guide.
+This is your guide to running the crash course.

 Jeremy Utley, Scott Doorley, George Kembel, Perry Klebahn, Mark Hanlon, Janetti Chon, and Bruce Boyd